sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-slack-alerts.md

 ## Get a Slack webhook

 If you're already the admin of a Slack, visit `https://YOUR_WORKSPACE_NAME_HERE.slack.com/services/new/incoming-webhook` and follow the steps to add the Incoming WebHooks integration, choose a channel, and save the settings.
-If you're not yet a Slack admin, [create a new workspace][12] and then create your webhook.
+If you're not yet a Slack admin, [create a new workspace][12] and then create and save your webhook.

-After saving, you can find your webhook URL under Integration Settings.
+After you save your webhook, you can find the webhook URL under **Integration Settings**.

 ## Create a handler

 Use sensuctl to create a handler called `slack` that pipes observation data (events) to Slack using the `sensu-slack-handler` dynamic runtime asset.
-Edit the sensuctl command below to include your Slack webhook URL and the channel where you want to receive observation event data.
+Edit the sensuctl command below to include your Slack webhook URL and the channel where you want to receive events.
-For more information about customizing your Slack alerts, read the [Sensu Slack Handler page in Bonsai][14].

 {{< code shell >}}
 sensuctl handler create slack \